pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

 ## PingData Image Certificates

-The PingData products, such as PingDirectory, PingDataSync, PingAuthorize, and PingDirectoryProxy, use a file location to determine certificates/PIN files:
+The PingData products (PingDirectory, PingDataSync, PingAuthorize, and PingDirectoryProxy) use a file location to determine certificates/PIN files:

 * It is best practice to use a non-persistent location, such as /run/secrets, to store these files.
 * If no certificate is provided, the container/product will generate a self-signed certificate.